medipnegiz/medipnegiz/README.md

 ## I'm a AWS | DevOps Engineer

 - 🌱 I’m currently learning AWS and Linux
-- 👯 I’m looking to collaborate with other developers
+- 👯 I’m looking to collaborate with other AWS Cloud and DevOps Engineers
 - 🥅 2022 Goals: Learning and traveling more
 - ⚡ Fun fact: I love traveling, discovering and woodworking